asymmetry1/bad-weather-app/README.md

 ## About the project

 A simple react weather app using [OpenWeatherMap API](https://openweathermap.org/).
 It uses city/country for the Input.
+Made this because I'm bored to death.

 📌 To-Do